espruino/EspruinoDocs/modules/NFCTag.md

 * KEYWORDS: NFC, Tag, NDEF

 The [NFC Tag module](/modules/NFCTag.js) emulates a basic NFC Forum *Type 2 Tag* with up to 1k of storage.
-The storage may be read and written by a NFC Reader as well as JS code.
+The storage may be read and written by an NFC Reader as well as JS code.

 Background